cjohns4/ChanteJohnsonSite/README.md

   <div style="flex: 1; min-width: 300px;">
     <h1 style="font-size: 2.5rem; color: #880E4F; margin-bottom: 1rem;">Rooted in Resilience</h1>
     <div style="font-size: 1.25rem; line-height: 1.8; color: #1a1a1a;">
-      <p>I'm Chante Johnson, a tech-savvy learning designer with a background in computer science and a passion for building meaningful digital experiences.
-With hands-on experience across public service, healthcare, and infrastructure sectors, I specialize in creating user-centered solutions that blend technical precision with creative insight.
-I'm currently expanding my impact through teaching and certification, driven by a commitment to equity, innovation, and lifelong learning.</p>
+      <p>I’m Chante Johnson, a technologist and learning experience designer with a Master of Arts in Learning, Design, and Technology and a Bachelor of Science in Computer Science.
+My career spans public service, healthcare, HVAC, internet, and cable industries, where I’ve applied my skills to create inclusive, user-centered digital solutions.
+I specialize in bridging technical systems with human-centered design, and I stay up to date with emerging technologies—especially in areas like AI—by attending workshops, following industry podcasts, and engaging with thought leaders.
+I’m passionate about innovation, equity, and using technology to empower communities and create meaningful impact.</p>
     </div>
   </div>